Margarita Aliger: Early life and education

+Career

 The main themes of her early poetry were the heroism of the Soviet people during industrialization (Year of birth, 1938; Railroad, 1939; Stones and grass, 1940) and during World War II (Lyrics, 1943).
 Her most famous poem is "Zoya" (1942), about Zoya Kosmodemyanskaya, a young girl killed by Nazis.
 This work was one of the most popular poems during the Soviet era.
 From 1940 to 1950, the poetry of Aliger was characterised by a mix of optimistic semi-official verses ("Leninskie mountains", 1953), and poems in which Aliger tried to analyse the situation in her country in a realistic way ("Your Victory", 1944 - 1945).
 In 1956, in a gathering of Khrushchev with the intelligentsia he admonished the writers for interfering with the political system.
 It is noted that Aliger was the only writer to speak up against him at the event.
-It was after his retirement that he apologized to her for his behavior.
+It was after the retirement that he apologized to her for his behavior.
 Aliger wrote numerous essays and articles about Russian literature and her impressions on travelling ("On poetry and poets", 1980; "The return from Chile", 1966).

+Personal life

-Her first husband was the composer Konstantin Makarov-Rakitin, who was killed at the front near Yartsevo in 1941 after the death of their infant son (their daughter Tatyana [1940-1974] became a poet and translator), a double tragedy that left her devastated.
+Aliger's first husband was the composer Konstantin Makarov-Rakitin, who was killed at the front near Yartsevo in 1941 after the death of their infant son (their daughter Tatyana [1940-1974] became a poet and translator), a double tragedy that left her devastated.
 The following year she had an affair with the author Alexander Fadeyev; from this union was born a daughter Maria (Masha Enzenberger), who married Hans Magnus Enzensberger and lived abroad for twenty years, killing herself shortly after a brief return to Russia in 1991.
-Aliger's second and final husband was the Central Committee official Igor Chernoutsan (1918-1990).
+Aliger's second and final husband was the Central Committee official Igor Chernoutsan (1918–1990).
 She survived all her husbands and children, dying shortly after her daughter Maria Enzensberger.
 Margarita Aliger is buried in Peredelkino next to her daughters.